 Loan amounts often are cost of attendance minus financial aid offered.
 Often include a yearly and/or cumulative cap.

 Interest Rates and Fees

-Loan origination fee is 4.288% for all PLUS loans originated on or after December 1, 2013 but before October 1, 2014 and then 4.292% for each disbursement made after October 1, 2014. .
+Loan origination fee is 4.288% of each disbursement made on or after December 1, 2013 but before October 1, 2014 and then 4.292% for each disbursement made after October 1, 2014. .
 Grad PLUS: Interest begins accruing immediately; may be paid periodically or capitalized.

 Fees range from 0% to 12%, depending on borrower's credit.
 Some have origination fee.
 Interest rates generally PRIME -1% to +7.75% or LIBOR +1% to +8%.

 What is the interest rate of the loan?
 Is it fixed or variable?
 If it is variable, does it have a cap?

 How is the interest rate calculated and capitalized?

 Repayment of principal and interest begins 60 days after disbursement.

 Multiple repayment plans are available.
 PLUS: For PLUS loans first disbursed after July 1, 2008, parents have the option of deferring repayment until six months after the dependent student is no longer enrolled at least half-time.
 To request deferment, call 1-800-848-0979.